2021/01/01

 Projects should also take into consideration cross-cutting themes: gender equality, children and youth, Agenda 2030.

-The minimum grant is 2700 EUR, and the maximum – 13.5000 EUR.
-In some cases, projects where a bigger grant size can be motivated, the maximum grant for the project could be up to 20.000 EUR.
+The minimum grant is 10.000 EUR, and the maximum – 20.000 EUR.
+In some cases, projects where a bigger grant size can be motivated, the maximum grant for the project could be up to 25.000 EUR.

 Eligible costs and financing:

 Proposals with a part of the budget financed by the applicant or a third party will be viewed favourably.
 Co-funding should be given as a monetary contribution, either directly by the applicant or indirectly through a third party (organisation/partner/donor/authority) towards the project.
-To be considered as co-funding the contribution need to be directly linked to the budgetary framework provided and be an integral part of the application and the specific activities within this and provided before or during the implementation period.
-In-kind contributions, such as use of space, staff time or equipment, is not considered as co-funding.
+To be considered as co-funding the contribution needs to be directly linked to the budgetary framework provided and be an integral part of the application and the specific activities within this and provided before or during the implementation period.
+In-kind contributions, such as use of space, staff time or equipment, are not considered as co-funding.

 Non-eligible costs: